ParallelMaths/parallel/pages/module-8-test-winter.md

 In `15` years time, Ada’s age will be twice Bella’s age.

-What is the difference between their current ages difference?
+What is the difference between their current ages?

 <input type="number" solution="40"/>